There are 21 companies and organizations participating in the GenTORE project.

 University of Lleida provide high standards of teaching with quality services throughout the university community that reach society beyond the campus gates.
 The Department of Animal Science is responsible for organizing and developing the teaching and research of the fields of Anatomy and Pathological Comparative Anatomy, Animal Health and Animal Production.
 One of the research lines is the impact of animal genetics and management on technical efficiency and product quality, with special emphasis on the modelling of livestock systems.

-UdL will be involved mainly in modelling tools to predict outcomes of possible future scenarios (WP6) and analysing residual productive lifespan (WP2).
+UdL is involved in modelling tools to predict outcomes of possible future scenarios (WP6) and analysing residual productive lifespan (WP2).

 In Padova University (UNIPD), The Department of Animal Medicine, Production and Health provides education and generates knowledge in the field of livestock husbandry and health, food safety, pets care and wildlife.
 The livestock management and welfare working group of UNIPD is internationally recognized for studies on the relations between feeding, production and housing systems and cattle health and welfare.

-In WP1, UNIPD will contribute to the identification of cattle production systems in Europe and factors challenging or fostering cattle resilience and efficiency.
-In WP3, it is going to carry out in a selected commercial dairy and beef farms the testing of novel technologies for phenotyping cattle resilience and efficiency under Southern European environment.
-UNIPD will also contribute to the training and dissemination of the main project outcomes in the area of Southern Europe within the WP7 action plan.
+In WP1, UNIPD contributes to the identification of cattle production systems in Europe and factors challenging or fostering cattle resilience and efficiency.
+In WP3, UNIPD is going to carry out in a selected commercial dairy and beef farms the testing of novel technologies for phenotyping cattle resilience and efficiency under Southern European environment.
+UNIPD also contributes to the training and dissemination of the main project outcomes in the area of Southern Europe within the WP7 action plan.

 Key Personnel in the project: